With the ever-changing mobility industry, ID verification can help to create a faster, safer, and more equal way to travel.

 But despite the obstacles that fraud and underage drivers pose, shared mobility, with the use of identity verification, can help more people get to where they need to be, while reducing risk.
 Accessibility and inclusivity are attained by knocking down prejudices such as age, race, gender, socioeconomic status and physical ability, and in the end leveling out social mobility and providing transportation to everyone in a safe and secure way.

-Solutions across the shared mobility ecosystem include car-sharing, car hailing, car rental, car financing as well as the beloved and growing micro-mobility option.
+With the many solutions across the shared mobility ecosystem we discussed to include car-sharing, car hailing, car rental, car financing as well as the beloved and growing micro-mobility option, getting people to where they need to be has become easier.
 According to a survey from BCG, the top reason for consumers to use micro-mobility over personal vehicles is flexibility.